How much should you feed your horse?

 - Prevent unruly, uncontrolled behavior when being ridden

 The question is, how do you know how much to feed your horse?

 The first golden rule of horse feeding is always feed your horse a minimum of 1% of its bodyweight per day of forage.
 So for a 500 kg horse, the absolute minimum amount of hay, pasture and chaff it should have access to per day is 5kg.
 Your horse should preferably be fed around 2% of its bodyweight per day as forage.
 Feeding this amount of forage will keep your horse’s gut healthy, keep your horse happy and help prevent colic and gastric ulcers.

 The question then is, is this amount of forage enough to maintain your horse’s bodyweight?
 The only way you can answer this question is by regularly condition scoring your horse.
 Condition scoring is a practice used to determine the amount of body fat your horse is carrying and will give you an indication over time whether your horse is gaining, holding or losing weight.
 This in turn helps to fine tune your horse’s diet.

 Condition scoring of horses involves an assessment of certain parts of a horse’s body for ‘fatness’.
 The most commonly used sites are the along the neck, along the withers, the loin, tailhead, ribs and behind the shoulder as shown below.

 Once an assessment of these areas of the horse’s body is made, a system developed by researchers at the Texas A&M University, USA (Henneke et al. 1983), may be used to assign a ‘score’ to reflect your horse’s level of body fatness.
 This condition scoring system presents condition scores on a scale of 1 to 9, with 1 being extremely emaciated and 9 being extremely fat.

-A description of all the body condition scores can be found below:
+Here’s a description of all the body condition scores (with pictures):

 Score 1 — Poor